Lekhak123/Mern-stack-faceapi.js-app-example/README.md

 # Mern-stack-faceapi.js-app-example
-In this project I the faceapi.js backend standalone project I made and integrated it with the frontend.
-Since most of the processing is done in the backend, the frontend doesn't need to load and process all the faceapi models.
+In this project, I created a backend that serves as a api tool for faceapi.js, and I integrated it with the frontend.
+Since most of the processing is done in the backend, the frontend doesn't need to load/process all the faceapi models.